 Key ITSM Challenges for Growing Startups

-Startups face an unprecedented combination of pressures that make traditional IT service management solutions completely impractical.
+Startups face an unprecedented combination of pressures that make traditional IT service management solutions impractical for modern IT operations.
 The funding environment has shifted dramatically, with only 12% of global funding reaching early-stage companies.
 This creates a domino effect where every dollar spent on operations needs immediate justification.

-Traditional ITSM solutions can require weeks of setup, dedicated IT management resources, and ongoing maintenance, all of which can monopolize an already limited supply of time and capital.
-We see this constantly with internal IT helpdesk software implementations that drag on for months.
-Meanwhile, your team is growing 20% quarter-over-quarter, new employees need immediate support, and service requests are piling up in random Slack channels.
+Traditional ITSM solutions can require weeks of setup, dedicated IT management resources, and ongoing maintenance, all of which monopolize an already limited supply of time and capital.
+We see this constantly with internal IT help desk implementations that drag on for months.
+Meanwhile, your team is growing 20% quarter over quarter, new employees need immediate support, and IT service requests are piling up in random Slack channels.

 The real challenge goes beyond cost or complexity.
-It's that legacy ITSM tools were built for enterprise environments with dedicated service desk teams.
+Traditional ITSM tools were built for enterprise environments with dedicated service desk teams.
 Startups need something that works with their existing workflows, not against them.
 So when is the right time to adopt ITSM for your startup?
-The right time is when you hire your first IT leader and reach around 100 employees
+Typically, it’s when you hire your first IT leader and reach around 100 employees.

 Most growing companies we talk to are Slack-centric teams that already use tools like Notion, Google Drive, or Confluence for knowledge management.
 They need ITSM that plugs into this ecosystem smoothly, not another system that creates more friction for already overwhelmed IT teams.